groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/net/loading-and-saving-documents/using-load-options/_index.md

 weight: 13
 url: /net/loading-and-saving-documents/using-load-options/
 ---

+# Using Load Options in GroupDocs Comparison for .NET

 ## Introduction
 Welcome to our tutorial on utilizing Load Options in GroupDocs Comparison for .NET!
 In this tutorial, we'll walk you through the process of comparing documents using Load Options in a step-by-step manner.
 Whether you're a beginner or an experienced developer, this guide will help you seamlessly integrate GroupDocs Comparison into your .NET applications.
 ## Prerequisites